 Parties cannot be required to mediate before commencing proceedings.
-However, under the Civil Dispute Resolution Act 2011 (Cth), the legal representatives for the party issuing the proceedings must sign and file a genuine steps statement which sets out the steps that have been taken to try and resolve the matter before issuing the proceeding.
+However, under the Civil Dispute Resolution Act 2011 (Cth), the legal representatives for the party issuing the proceedings must sign and file a genuine steps statement that sets out the steps that have been taken to try and resolve the matter before issuing proceedings.